-Optional are exterior security lights.
-One or two may be installed on each side of the coach for added protection.
-If installed, the switch for these lights may be located inside the front entrance door.
+An exterior security light is optional on your Cypress.
+One is installed on the side of the coach for added protection.
+If installed, the switch for this light will be located inside the front entrance door.

 Jacks

 Fifth wheel units may be equipped with 12 volt electrical jacks.
 As an option, hydraulic leveling jacks with touch panel control may be installed.
 Before using the jacks, read and closely follow the operation instructions provided by the jack manufacturer.
 To lift the unit for uncoupling, drop the pad tube by removing the lock pin.
 Re-pin the hole that places the foot pad closest to the ground to compensate for variations in the terrain between the jacks.
 Push the toggle switch to the DOWN position and hold until the jack raises the unit to the desired height.